The Origin of Mass

 This result has the following remarkable aspects:

 1. It yields the fact that the quotient of force and acceleration is constant at non-relativistic velocities.
 Therefore this is a deduction of Newton’s law of motion.
-For Newton, this law had the status of a principle.
+By Newton, this law was only postulated

 2. The result shows that the mass is inversely proportional to the size of an elementary particle R.